 Accidents in Icy Weather Conditions

 Across the nation, icy weather causes approximately eleven percent of weather-related accidents.
 To demonstrate the danger of icy travel conditions, according to the Federal Highway Administration, a little over 150,000 car accidents occur each year on frozen roads.
-These crashes lead to approximately 38,700 injuries and 560 fatalities.
+These crashes led to approximately 38,700 injuries and 560 fatalities.
 In the south, icy roads are more treacherous because most cities and people aren’t prepared for them.
 While it’s best to stay inside, some people don’t have the luxury of being able to do so because of work or other reasons.

 What Constitutes Negligent Driving in Texas

 Negligent accidents happen when another person fails their duty to be a careful and safe driver.
 When this breach occurs and causes damage to either property or person, the person who breached the duty may be held liable for their unsafe actions.
 Just driving around without ice on the roads can be dangerous enough.
 When you throw in that wintry mix and make the roads slick, can this change that duty to be a safe and responsible driver?
 The short answer is no, it doesn’t.
 Ice on the roads requires drivers to be even more careful.
 Just because you have a four-wheel-drive truck doesn’t mean you have four-wheel stops.
-Loss of traction in your tires can leave you stranded on the side of the road or worse; you could be responsible for bringing harm to other people.
+Loss of traction in your tires can leave you stranded on the side of the road, or worse, you could be responsible for bringing harm to other people.

 Abilene 18-Wheeler Accident Attorney